“Stop doing anything that doesn’t make you happy. Life’s too short to be unhappy.”

 For example, I exercise daily.
 Most days, I would rather do almost anything else, such as sleep.
 Sleeping makes me very happy.
 But if I slept in every day, I wouldn’t get to enjoy the effects of my daily workout.
 I would have less energy, I wouldn’t be as strong, and I would probably weigh about 20lbs more.
 Having energy, being strong, and being comfortable with my weight—those things also make me happy, just not immediately.
 I have to do daily work to enjoy this kind of happiness.

 Same goes with budgeting.
 I hate doing it, so for years I just paid the bills and hoped for the best.
 As a result, we lived paycheck to (almost) paycheck.
-Now, I may not be happy as I budget and plan for the weeks ahead, but I’m happier in the long run when I feel in control of my finances.
+Now, I may not be happy as I budget and plan for the weeks ahead, but I’m happier in the long run when I feel in control of my finances and all thanks to the Accountant Toronto for the guidance.

 I bet if most people “quit anything that doesn’t make them happy,” they’d be quitting their jobs on the spot.
 Most people aren’t happy at work.
 This is a sad reality that I believe needs to change, but quitting your job tomorrow is probably not the best answer.
 Creating a plan, saving money, job searching, and giving two weeks notice when it is time to leave — that’s a better idea for most of us.